Dom1L/GDSC23/data/README.md

   val                    Directory containing validation data. test                   Directory containing test data. production_data/       Directory containing customized data.
+    crop-x-s             Directory with data at a given uniforme lenght metadata.csv      Metadata of the customized data.
+    ...
-    metadata.csv         Metadata of the customized data. metadata.csv           Metadata of the training and validation data.
+  metadata.csv           Metadata of the training and validation data.
 ~~~

 ## Data
 This directory contains the whole data in form of waveform files as well as a metadata csv file, that contains the exact filename, path and label for the training and validation data.
 Crucially, all data is supposed to have the same sampling frequency, but can vary in length.

-In production_data
+The metadata file

 | file_name | unique_file | path | species | label | subset | sample_rate | num_frames | lenght |